netzpirat/guard-rspectacle/README.md

 ### General options

-The general options configures the environment that is needed to run Guard::RSpectacular and RSpec:
+The general options configures the environment that is needed to run Guard::RSpectacle and RSpec:

 ```ruby
 :cli => '--tag @focus'         # RSpec CLI options